Donald Trump Says ISIS Fighters Imprisoned In Syria Will Be ‘Escaping To Europe’

 One of the biggest concerns about Trump’s decision and the subsequent Turkey attack is that the Kurdish military will release ISIS prisoners, who may be invigorated and cause even more damage and destruction.
 According to an ABC World News report, the ISIS fighters currently imprisoned in a network of Syrian prisons said they plan to “go after America” if they are released or manage to escape.

 According to CBS News, Trump doesn’t believe this will happen.
-When pressed on whether he’s concerned about the release of ISIS fighters in the White House’s Roosevelt Room Wednesday, he reportedly suggested he wasn’t scared for the United States.
+When pressed on whether he’s concerned about the release of ISIS fighters in the White House’s Roosevelt Room on Wednesday, he reportedly suggested he wasn’t scared for the United States.

 “Well they’re going to be escaping to Europe, that’s where they want to go, they want to go back to their homes.
 But Europe didn’t want them from us.
 We could have given it to them, they could have trials, they could have done whatever they wanted.
 But as usual, it’s not reciprocal…”